Esteri Tebandeke

-Esteri Tebandeke (born 16 May 1984) is a Ugandan filmmaker, actress, dancer and visual artist.
-She is a graduate of the Margaret Trowell School of Industrial and Fine Art at Makerere University.
+Esteri Tebandeke (born Esther Brenda Apolot; 16 May 1984 – 24 March 2026) was a Ugandan filmmaker, actress, dancer, and visual artist.
+She was a graduate of the Margaret Trowell School of Industrial and Fine Art at Makerere University.

-She has played roles in the films Sins of the Parents (2008), Master on Duty (2009), Queen of Katwe (2016) and Her Broken Shadow (2016) was her first foray into science fiction.
+Tebandeke played roles in the films Sins of the Parents (2008), Master on Duty (2009), and Queen of Katwe (2016).
+Her Broken Shadow (2016) was her first foray into science fiction.

 Early life and education

-Esteri was born in Kampala, Uganda, and is of Teso descent.
-She is the sixth of eight children and her family has been living in Uganda.
-Esteri attended St. Joseph's Girl's Secondary School in Uganda and acted in school plays and dance performances.
+Tebandeke was born in Kampala, Uganda on 16 May 1984, and was of Teso descent.
+She was the sixth of eight children, and her family lives in Uganda.
+She attended St. Joseph's Girl's Secondary School in Uganda, and acted in school plays and dance performances.